 In determining the annual bonus payouts for each NEO, the Committee considered the above individual and Company performance results, including the Company's record financial results and strong performance navigating the impact of the pandemic as reflected in the resiliency scorecard.
 The Committee also considered the overall impact of the pandemic on the Company's results and the challenges of the business environment.
-Based on its comprehensive review of these considerations, the Committee exercised its business judgment, in its sole discretion, to award 2020 annual bonuses to our NEOs that were slightly below target and lower than the 2019 bonuses paid to the NEOs as follows:
+Based on its comprehensive review of these considerations, the Committee exercised its business judgment, in its sole discretion, to award 2020 annual bonuses to our NEOs that were slightly below target: